FBI Director Nominee Kash Patel Gets GRILLED And Plane Collision!

 He also says something similar, right?

-This is a strategy to choose when you have informants, is you have multiple informants in the same criminal organization, and they're telling you different things.
+This is a strategy that's used when you have informants, is you have multiple informants in the same criminal organization and they're telling you different things.

 And if multiple informants are telling you the same shit, then you know it's pretty accurate.